 IN PENNSYLVANIA & NEW JERSEY

-PA & NJ Firework stores are not something you’ll find on every street corner, but if you are looking for the best place to buy fireworks in PA & NJ Intergalactic is the place to be!
+Firework stores are not something you’ll find on every street corner near you, but if you are looking for the best place to buy fireworks & excalibur artillery shells in PA & NJ, Intergalactic Fireworks is the right store for you!

 Our world-class fireworks store in Pennsylvania serves world class fireworks with as much enthusiasm as you will have when using them!
 Our wholesale fireworks PA & NJ division can also assist municipalities, event coordinators and special occasions of all sizes to give you one amazing show from our fireworks warehouse in Pennsylvania and New Jersey We also ship so you can buy fireworks online nation wide throughout the United States.
 We sell both wholesale fireworks online and retail fireworks online.